belzecue/arlez80_godot-midi-player2/readme.md

 # Godot MIDI Player

-Godot Engine 3用 MIDI Player / It is MIDI player for Godot Engine 3.
+MIDI player for Godot Engine 3.

+## Try it

++ Copy "piano.wav" to "res://"
++ Copy *.mid to "res://"
++ Set MIDI file name to "File" of MidiPlayer in TestScene.tscn

 ## How to use